 Now, if you want some colors, you should take a look at the Logitech G413 Carbon.
 One of the main differences between Logitech’s G613 and G413 keyboards is wireless versus wired.
 The G413 utilizes a wire for power, so you won’t have to worry about changing the battery.
 Another big difference is that the G413 has illuminated keys, so you can always see exactly what you’re doing, even at night.

-Like the G613, the G413 has also been tested for 70 million keystrokes.
+Like the G613, the G413 is also tested for 70 million keystrokes.
 It’s a durable keyboard equipped with a brushed aluminum-magnesium alloy top case.
 And although it may not have dedicated G keys on the side for customization, you can utilize the function (FN) keys to control volume, enter game mode, and more.

 SteelSeries Apex 5

-SteelSeries is another popular brand in the industry, and they definitely make some of the best gaming keyboards around.
+SteelSeries is another popular brand in the industry, and they make some of the best gaming keyboards around.
 They aren’t exactly cheap but have some options that fall under the $100 threshold.

 The SteelSeries Apex 5 costs right under $100 and comes with all the bells and whistles gamers expect from a good gaming keyboard.
 It comes with hybrid blue switch mechanical keyboards.
 The frame is made of aluminum.
-Other awesome features include media controls (including a volume wheel), multiple-profile support, and dynamic RGB lighting.
+Other nifty features include media controls (including a volume wheel), multiple-profile support, and dynamic RGB lighting.

 Alienware has become a staple brand in the PC gaming industry, but it’s by no means synonymous with affordability.
 In fact, Alienware products are known for being expensive, but many gamers love their aesthetics and quality.
 We’re glad to inform you there is a keyboard under our $100 threshold, and it’s the Alienware AW310K.